 Dust mites are one of the most common causes of asthma in the United States.
 They prefer warm, humid air.
 In fact, they can barely survive indoors in temperatures below 71 degrees Fahrenheit and in relative humidity below 45%.

 Electronics are susceptible to damage from moisture, which can corrode wires and circuitry.
 Dramatic humidity changes can cause them to short-circuit.

 Bacterial spores, allergens, and dust mites can cause allergy flare-ups for you and your family.
 If you notice that your eyes are watering excessively, you’re sneezing, or have a runny nose, it could be a sign of excess humidity in the air.

-If you do notice your home has high levels of humidity, there are a few things you can do to get it back to optimal range.
+If you notice your home has high humidity levels, you can do a few things to get it back to its optimal range.

 An efficient air conditioning system will reduce moisture in your home.
 Cold air can hold less moisture, so your AC will remove moisture from the air it circulates.
 If your AC is running and the air still feels humid, call an HVAC professional for help.

 Pay special attention to the rooms in your home that have more natural moisture, such as your bathroom, kitchen, and laundry room.
 Make sure to run exhaust fans to pull moist air from the inside, especially in the summer.
 Check your dryer vent to make sure it’s sending warm, damp air outdoors.